-For the citizens of the rebirthed nation not yet two decades old, the liberation from occupation and reunification of the Eternal City of Jerusalem was more than a military triumph.
-The Six Day War altered the course of history.
+For the citizens of the rebirthed nation not yet two decades old, the liberation from occupation to the reunification of the Eternal City of Jerusalem was more than a military triumph.
+The Six-Day War altered the course of history.

 VOICES FROM THE PAST

 Tasked with carrying out the internationally approved responsibility of monitoring the Egyptian-Israeli ceasefire following the Suez Crisis, the United Nations Emergency Force (UNEF) had been stationed at Sharm el-Sheikh since 1957.

 On May 13, 1967, Egypt began moving troops into the Sinai, an area from which Israel had withdrawn some nine years earlier in a peace deal with the Egyptians.
 On May 18, President Abdul Nasser audaciously ordered the United Nations Emergency Force to remove personnel from the Sinai.
 In a disgraceful move, the UNEF complied.

 That same night, the Voice of the Arabs (transnational Arabic radio station) broadcast Nasser’s assertion:

 “As of today, there no longer exists an international emergency force to protect Israel.
 We shall exercise patience no more.
 We shall not complain any more to the UN about Israel.
 The sole method we shall apply against Israel is total war, which will result in the extermination of Zionist existence” (1)

 On May 22, at an Egyptian airbase in the Sinai, Nasser pronounced a blockade on Israeli shipping through the Suez Canal: